4K1D3V/Pl-Hide-Pro/Spigot-Config.md

   - Player1
   - Player2
 #If you try to Op someone who isn't in the list
-op-message: "&cThe Player isn't a listed operator!!!"
+op-message: "&cThe Player isn't a listed operator!"
 #Players who are operators and are not in the list can't connect and will be deop'ed.
 unauthorized-operator-kick-message: '&cYou are not allowed to be an operator'